ljsinclair/featurebase-docs/docs/pql-guide/pql-read-groupby.md

 `GroupBy()` can be used similar to `SELECT-FROM-WHERE-GROUP BY`... in `SQL`.
 See below for the current functionality.

 `GroupBy()` can be a very memory intensive opperation in FeatureBase.
-Ensure you have adequate memory to run large `GroupBy()` queries or use the [max-query-memory](/docs/community/com-config/com-config-flags#max-query-memory) FeatureBase configuration option to prevent out of memory issues.
+Ensure you have adequate memory to run large `GroupBy()` queries.

 ## Call Definition